Balmain

 Educational achievement in Balmain places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Balmain's residents aged 15+ have a higher educational attainment than broader averages: 61.2% hold university qualifications compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 36.8%, followed by postgraduate qualifications (19.7%) and graduate diplomas (4.7%).
+Balmain's residents aged 15+ have a higher university qualification rate of 61.2%, surpassing the Australian average of 30.4% and New South Wales' average of 32.2%.
+The area's educational advantage is evident in its Bachelor degree holders (36.8%), postgraduate qualifications (19.7%), and graduate diplomas (4.7%).
 Vocational pathways account for 18.3%, with advanced diplomas at 9.4% and certificates at 8.9%.
-Educational participation is high, with 26.6% currently enrolled in formal education: 8.8% in primary, 6.9% in secondary, and 5.9% in tertiary education.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education, including 8.8% in primary, 6.9% in secondary, and 5.9% in tertiary education.

 Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
 This includes 8.8% in primary education, 6.9% in secondary education, and 5.9% pursuing tertiary education.